-You will also find shameless promotion of nurturing your thing.
-At this moment in time, my thing is hiking, although the thing itself doesn’t matter.
-It can be any activity that brings joy to you and only you, something that inspires awareness, change, growth, and ultimately, self-preservation.
+You will also find enthusiastic promotion of nurturing your thing.
+My thing is (obviously) hiking, although the thing itself doesn’t matter.
+It can be any activity that brings joy to you and only you, something that inspires awareness, change, growth, and self-preservation.

 I started hiking alone in August 2020.
 The pandemic was dragging on.
 There was no end in sight.
 No imminent return to normal.
 I felt physically stuck, creatively stagnant, and emotionally exhausted.
 I was overstimulated by the demands of quarantine and underwhelmed by my ability to cope.
-I wanted to be alone.
+I wanted space.
 To breathe, to think, to process.

 So, I headed for the only place I knew I’d be really, truly isolated: the mountains.